How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived scientific accuracy and linguistic quality: Methods and materials

 For each question, five different responses were generated using the Jan 9 release of ChatGPT \cite{openai_chatgpt_2022-1}.
 For each response, a new chat was opened, so the program was not influenced by its previous responses.
 The program was prompted with the German questions formulated before and the responses were taken as is, with two exceptions: Prompted with the first question, the program responded in English on one occasion.
 In this case, the program was subsequently asked to write that response in German.
 The response to that question was then taken as the final response.
 Prompted with the second question, the responses of the program were significantly longer than the responses to the other two questions.
 Therefore, the program was asked to shorten its response to one paragraph.
 Additionally, one correct and complete sample solution per question was formulated by the researchers (referred to as sample solution).
+The sample solution was given in the same style as the ChatGPT responses, i.e., as pure, explanatory text.
 For each question, three ChatGPT responses were selected to account for the variety of different responses given by the program and at the same time to keep the rating effort for the students acceptable.
 The selection was made during the pilot phase in a process described in section~\ref{sec:validation}.
 All questions, ChatGPT responses, and sample solutions as well as their English translations are provided in Table~\ref{tab:qandr} in the appendix.
 Exemplary, question 3 including the three selected ChatGPT responses and the sample solution in a translated form can be found in Table~\ref{Task3}.